-The Isotopes and Radiation Division (IRD) is focused on fundamental and applied technology related to the production of isotopes, nuclear methods of analysis, and the measurement of radionuclides.
+The Isotopes and Radiation Division (IRD) is focused on fundamental and applied technology related to the production and use of isotopes, nuclear methods of analysis, and the measurement of radionuclides and ionizing radiation.
 Specific areas of interest to IRD members include:

 - Production, characterization, and utilization of isotopes for medicine and industry using reactors and alternate sources of production,

 - Nuclear methods for material characterization including ionizing radiation beam techniques and activation analysis,